QuakeWatch Server Manual

 QWServer.jar - Java archive file

-classes for the QuakeWatch server program.
+containing the classes for the QuakeWatch server program.

 ISTINotifServer.jar - Java archive file

-classes for the CORBA-event-channel program.
+containing the classes for the CORBA-event-channel program.

 startQWS - Unix script for launching the